rweichler/cylinder/README.md

 ## Available Effects

-* A lot, I don't feel like listing them all anymore.
+* A lot.
+I don't feel like listing them all anymore.

 If you want more, check out [/r/cylinder](http://reddit.com/r/cylinder)!